jc4rp3nt3r/DevLink2014-GA-Demo/README.md

 #DevLink2014-GA-Demo
 August 29, 2014
-Google Analytics API Demo for my 2014 DevLink session: http://www.devlink.net/
+Google Analytics API Demo for my 2014 DevLink session:
+http://www.devlink.net/

 ## Important: Please Read
 This code base will NOT WORK until you plug in your own Google Analytics IDs into:
 Lines 13-18: /ga.ashx

 Instructions for GA setup can be found in the openting slides of my presentation:
 [Link To Presentation coming August 29, 2014]

 ### Be sure to set up Goals in your GA profile
-I have created a page to help generate conversion data once your goals are set up and you have added your google analytics ID:
+I have created a page to help generate conversion data once your goals are set up and you have added your Google Analytics ID:
 Line 63: /page-with-goals.html
 Line 23: /page-with-goals2.html

 ### Goal Setup